 Queensland is the second largest of Australia’s states by area and third largest in terms of population.
-Almost 83% of Queensland is used for agricultural production – the largest area of agricultural land in any Australian state.
+About four-fifths of Queensland is used for agricultural production – the largest area of agricultural land in any Australian state.

 - world leadership – in tropical and subtropical agriculture, education, service provision and research and development